daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 Amazon Redshift is a fully managed **data warehousing** service that you can use for big data analytics (based on PostgreSQL).
 It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

 Traditional databases handle structured data at a granular level, while data warehouses are designed to handle structured data at an aggregate level.

+RedShift's fault-tolerant design includes automatic and synchronous data replication to three-different nodes within a cluster and continuous backups to S3.

 RedShift has two node types: